RubenSmit/wireless-communication/docs/index.md

-# wireless communication
+# Wireless Communication

-Willem Dekker & Ruben Smit
+**Willem Dekker & Ruben Smit**

+Documentation of all assignments for the Wireless Communication course of the IOT specialization for HBO-ICT Software Engineering.

 ## Assignments